Module 10.9: Zero Trust Architecture in Hybrid Cloud

 | mTLS in the mesh but plaintext sidecars | Service mesh provides mTLS between proxies, but the connection from the proxy to the application container inside the same pod is plaintext on localhost. | This is expected behavior — localhost traffic within a pod is considered trusted.
 If you need end-to-end encryption (e.g., for FIPS compliance), the application itself must implement TLS. |

 | VPN removal without alternative | Security team removes the VPN before deploying IAP or Teleport.
 Developers cannot access anything.
-Shadow IT VPN tunnels appear. | Deploy the Zero Trust access layer first (IAP, Teleport).
-Run it in parallel with the VPN for 3-6 months.
-Only decommission the VPN after all access patterns are migrated. |
+Shadow IT VPN tunnels appear. | Deploy the Zero Trust access layer first and run it alongside the VPN long enough to validate real access patterns before decommissioning the VPN. |

 | Image signing without admission enforcement | CI/CD pipeline signs images with cosign, but no admission webhook verifies signatures.
 Unsigned images can still be deployed. | Deploy Kyverno or Gatekeeper with image verification policies.
 Signing without enforcement is security theater. |